Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-13.md

 ### M, November 20, 2023; Jeff (in-person)

 After working on my local hosting Sunday night, I addressed some issues I was having with integrating p5.js.
 I tried to emulate Shm's model in my own folder (ie changing naming conventions), but couldn't target the right folders.
 Jeff advised that I just copy the entire folder and make sure the npm express is downloaded for the new folder -- and I had it working within 30 minutes!
 Woohoo!

+### TH, November 30, 2023; Jeff (remote, Slack messaging)

+I officially hit the stage of burnout, I put in a few hours of work towards my API and local server over break, but could've easily implemented it weeks ago (highsight).
+I communicated with Jeff about next steps for the demo today.
+I am on the last leg of implementing my API, and my ZeroWidth chatbot works at least.
+I still have much to do in setting up the digital framework for the diagramming portion of the activity!

 ## Progress